Yagavi1994/Wordle/README.md

 The primary enhancement to the game from its original version is the inclusion of themed color palettes for the tiles.
 Key colors such as purple, orange, blue, and red have been carefully curated for this purpose.
 In the light mode, gentle and muted hues of these colors were chosen to create a soothing visual experience for players.

 Conversely, in the dark mode, deeper and richer shades of purple and blue were implemented to cater to players who prefer a very dark background.
-This contrasts with the lighter tones of orange and red, which offer a touch of brightness to the dark-mode interface without being overly intense.
+This contrasts with the darker tones of orange and red, which offer a touch of brightness to the dark-mode interface without being overly intense.
 The goal was to provide options for players with varying preferences regarding the darkness of the background.

 Throughout both light and dark modes, the emphasis was placed on avoiding excessively bright or harsh colors that could strain the player's eyes.
 By maintaining a balance between aesthetics and visual comfort, the game aims to enhance the overall gaming experience for players, regardless of their chosen mode.